top of page

 However, the GSDSEF will share private personal information with external agencies which sponsor Special and Professional Society Awards.
 This information includes the addresses and/or email addresses of their award winners only for purposes of delivering award checks and/or invitations to awards dinners.

-"Private Personal Information" as used here means personal identifying information which would not normally be known by random strangers and includes such information as a person's home address, phone number, birthdate, and parents’ names.
+"Private Personal Information" as used here means personal identifying information which would not normally be known by random strangers, and includes such information as a person's home address, phone number, birthdate, and parents’ names.
 Certain information about a participant, such as his/her school or grade in school, is not considered "private" for purposes of this policy.
-While a participant's name is certainly "personal identifying information," the GSDSEF does publicize the names, schools, and teachers of participants in its Fair Directory, and the accomplishments of its participants such as their awards, explicitly, including posting them on the GSDSEF website.
-This use has been authorized by all participants and their parents on their Application to the GSDSEF.
+While a participant's name is certainly "personal identifying information," the GSDSEF does publicize the names, schools, and teachers of participants in its Fair Directory, as well as the accomplishments of its participants such as their awards, including posting them on the GSDSEF website.
+This use has been authorized by all participants and their parents, on their Application to the GSDSEF.

 How Does GSDSEF Collect Information About Participants?